diaa/apg-workshop/_entries/03-02 roles-permissions.md

 postgres=>
 ```

-Create new group
+Create new group:
 ```sh
 postgres=> CREATE GROUP monty_python;
 ```

 Create a new user Graham that belongs to monty_python group and doesn't inherit any privileges from the group.
-Allow the user to have maximum 2 active connection.
+Allow the user to have maximum 2 active connection:

 ```sh
 postgres=> CREATE USER Graham CONNECTION LIMIT 2 IN ROLE monty_python NOINHERIT;
 ```

 Create a new user Eric that belongs to monty_python group and inherits privileges from the group.
-Allow the user to have maximum 2 active connection.
+Allow the user to have maximum 2 active connections:

 ```sh
 postgres=> CREATE USER Eric CONNECTION LIMIT 2 IN ROLE monty_python INHERIT;
 ```

-Display all the roles available in the cluster
+Display all the roles available in the cluster:

 ```sh
 postgres=> \dg